STRIDES-Codes/Cancer-Health-Disparities-through-genomic-epidemiology-Lens/README.md

   * DEG in tumor vs healthy tissue in all patients
   * DEG in tumor vs healthy tissue by ethnicity / race
 5. Gene set enrichment analysis for pathways of DEG
+  * GSEA by race of specific pathways found in gene expression panels
-6. Primary outcome
+7. Primary outcome
   * DEG versus 5-year survival in all patients
   * DEG versus 5-year survival by ethnicity / race
-7. Stratify analysis by all genes, genes overlapping clinical tests
+8. Stratify analysis by all genes, genes overlapping clinical tests
   * measure how much information each gene adds to outcomes in a by-ancestry manner
-8. ?
+9. ?
 Compartive immune infiltration by race using CIBERSORT
   * immune cells associated with PFS/OS, by race
   * immune clusters associated with PFS/OS, by race